pauldotknopf/pauldotknopf.github.io/web/content/post/2018-08-06-a-new-approach-for-cross-platform-net-gui-development-introducing-qml-net.md

 ---
-title: "A new approach for cross-platform .NET GUI development, introducting Qml.Net."
+title: "A new approach for cross-platform .NET GUI development, introducing Qml.Net."
 date: 2018-08-06T11:36:35-05:00
 ---